Child sexual abuse: Psychological

 Child sexual abuse can result in both short-term and long-term harm, including psychopathology in later life.
 Indicators and effects include depression, anxiety, eating disorders, poor self-esteem, somatization, sleep disturbances, and dissociative and anxiety disorders including post-traumatic stress disorder.
 While children may exhibit regressive behaviours such as thumb sucking or bedwetting, the strongest indicator of sexual abuse is sexual acting out and inappropriate sexual knowledge and interest.
 Victims may withdraw from school and social activities and exhibit various learning and behavioural problems including cruelty to animals, attention deficit/hyperactivity disorder (ADHD), conduct disorder, and oppositional defiant disorder (ODD).
 Teenage pregnancy and risky sexual behaviors may appear in adolescence.
 Child sexual abuse victims report almost four times as many incidences of self-inflicted harm.
 Sexual assault among teenagers has been shown to lead to an increase in mental health problems, social exclusion and worse school performance.

-A well-documented, long-term negative effect is repeated or additional victimization in adolescence and adulthood.
-A causal relationship has been found between childhood sexual abuse and various adult psychopathologies, including crime and suicide, in addition to alcoholism and drug abuse.
+CSA is associated with experiencing additional victimization in adolescence and adulthood.
+Correlations have been found between childhood sexual abuse and various adult psychopathologies, including crime and suicide, in addition to alcoholism and drug abuse.
 Males who were sexually abused as children more frequently appear in the criminal justice system than in a clinical mental health setting.
 A study comparing middle-aged women who were abused as children with non-abused counterparts found significantly higher health care costs for the former.
 Intergenerational effects have been noted, with the children of victims of child sexual abuse exhibiting more conduct problems, peer problems, and emotional problems than their peers.

 A specific characteristic pattern of symptoms has not been identified, and there are several hypotheses about the causality of these associations.

 Studies have found that 51% to 79% of sexually abused children exhibit psychological symptoms.
 The risk of harm is greater if the abuser is a relative, if the abuse involves intercourse or attempted intercourse, or if threats or force are used.
 The level of harm may also be affected by various factors such as penetration, duration and frequency of abuse, and use of force.
 The social stigma of child sexual abuse may compound the psychological harm to children, and adverse outcomes are less likely for abused children who have supportive family environments.